 Johnson leveraged these conflicts of interest and insider dealings – plus his own talents and ambitions – into a late-blooming career as an architect.
 Ultimately, Lamster argues, Johnson was a hollow man, and by the end of this unvarnished look, it’s impossible not to agree.
 Within the first 30 pages of Lamster’s book, Johnson tells his mother “I have no convictions, concepts, beliefs at all.
 It is necessary for me to be at this stage a thorough eclectic.”
 A decade later, Frank Lloyd Wright dismissed him as “a self-advertising amateur and high-powered salesman.”

-But there is something to be said for the salesman, the showman – or the impresario, as Lamster also calls Johnson.
+But there is something to be said for the salesman, the American showman – or the impresario, as Lamster also calls Johnson.
 Would the profession have achieved the prestige it did, would all of those talented designers have the careers they’ve had – without him?
 Possibly.
-According to Scott Timberg’s ‘Culture Crash,’ in the past decade, we’ve lost one-third of all architecture jobs in this country.
-Even high-profile firms have cut back on staff.
+According to Scott Timberg’s Culture Crash, in the past decade, we’ve lost one-third of all architecture jobs in this country.
+Even high-profile firms have cut back.
 There may always be ‘celebrity designers,’ but perhaps the era of the starchitect is fading – mercifully.

 So now, imagine someone who could put architecture and urbanism back into a serious, popular, national conversation like it was with Johnson.
 Or after Gehry’s Guggenheim Bilbao.
 That would take something of a salesman.